 Going Too Large

-When considering how many bedrooms you want in a house in multiple occupancy, there is such a thing as aiming for too many.
+When considering how many bedrooms you want in a house in multiple occupation, there is such a thing as aiming for too many.
 Four bedrooms can, however, work quite well.
 Also, what we tend to find in the locations we cover, is that if we go too large with HMOs they can end up being difficult to manage and difficult to fill.

-So again, we try to strike a balance and recommend the four to six bedroom mark for your HMO investment.
+So again, we try to strike a balance and recommend the four to six-bedroom mark for your HMO investment.

 Putting It All Together

 Hopefully, this gives you a bit more of an idea as to what to aim for when you're looking for your next HMO property.